alexlegeartis/Sign-SGD-and-Differential-Privacy/README.md

 A pipeline will be presented after the experiments are completed and the demo data is published.

 ## Cite this as:
-When we form a preprint out of this work, we will post a link to it.
+We will post a link to the preprint when we finalize the work.